+If this product comes in contact with the eves:

+Eye Contact

-Eye Contact If this product comes in contact with the eyes: Immediately hold eyelids apart and flush the eye continuously with running water.
-Ensure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids.
-Continue flushing until advised to stop by the Poisons Information Centre or a doctor, or for at least 15 minutes.
-Transport to hospital or doctor without delay.
-Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.
-Skin Contact If skin or hair contact occurs: P Quickly but gently, wipe material off skin with a dry, clean cloth.
-Immediately remove all contaminated clothing, including footwear.
-Wash skin and hair with running water.
-Continue flushing with water until advised to stop by the Poisons Information Centre.
-Transport to hospital, or doctor.
-Inhalation If fumes or combustion products are inhaled remove from contaminated area.
+- ▶ Wash out immediately with fresh running water. - Figure complete irrigation of the eye by keeping eyelids apart and away from eye and moving the eyelids by occasionally lifting the upper and lower lids. - ▶ Seek medical attention without delay; if pain persists or recurs seek medical attention. - Removal of contact lenses after an eye injury should only be undertaken by skilled personnel.

+Skin Contact

+If skin contact occurs:

+- Immediately remove all contaminated clothing, including footwear. - Flush skin and hair with running water (and soap if available).

+Version No: 1.3 Page 3 of 10

+▶ Seek medical attention in event of irritation. ▶ If fumes or combustion products are inhaled remove from contaminated area.
 Lay patient down.
 Keep warm and rested.
 Prostheses such as false teeth, which may block airway, should be removed, where possible, prior to initiating first aid procedures.
-Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.
+Inhalation Apply artificial respiration if not breathing, preferably with a demand valve resuscitator, bag-valve mask device, or pocket mask as trained.

 Perform CPR if necessary.

-Transport to hospital, or doctor, without delay.
-Ingestion Immediately give a glass of water.
+► Transport to hospital, or doctor, without delay.

+Ingestion

+Immediately give a glass of water.

 First aid is not generally required.
 If in doubt, contact a Poisons Information Centre or a doctor.